 In 1986, the state legislature banned school systems from starting classes before Labor Day.
 The traditional explanation is that the law protects the tourism industry, ensuring a supply of high-school age workers at the end of the summer.
 The Virginia Hospitality Travel Association (called the Virginia Restaurant, Lodging and Travel Association after 2015) lobbied successfully for decades to preserve the ban, by highlighting the economic activity generated during the Labor Day weekend and by making significant contributions to key legislators.

 The traditional name for the 1986 legislation is the "Kings Dominion" law.
 That reflects the significance of ensuring the availability of workers, and before-school-starts visitors, to that one attraction.

 the Kings Dominion law is named after the amusement park located on I-95, north of Ashland

 Source: ESRI, ArcGIS Online

 The tourism industry focused on the delaying the opening of school systems along the I-95 corridor and in Hampton Roads.
 By 2004, 79 of the 132 school districts in Virginia had obtained waivers by 2004 through various justifications in the Code of Virginia.
-Most school districts west of I-95 now open before Labor Day, due to the number of days the schools are forced to close due to snow:8
+By 2018 most school districts west of I-95 opened before Labor Day, due to the number of days the schools are forced to close due to snow:8

 Virginia is a Dillon Rule state, not a Home Rule state, so the General Assembly can dictate to local jurisdictions when schools will open after summer vacation